iben12/laravel-statable/README.md

     protected function getGraph()
     {
-    	retrun 'graphName'; // the SM config to use
+    	retrun 'post'; // the SM config to use
 	}
 }
 ```